bonnetn/adh6/README.md

 - Restart UWSGI ``` systemctl restart uwsgi ```

 A UWSGI server is now running on your machine.
 To access the API, install a webserver (such as NGINX) and configure it to use the UWSGI server.

+Note: this is not the easiest way to develop.
+Do not hesitate to ask an access of the test VMs.
+The whole environment is already setup.

 ###  Je suis perdu, qu'est-ce que c'est que tous ces dossiers ?
 Ce projet consiste juste en l'implémentation des différents méthodes définies dans la spécification de l'API.